 2. Are any vehicles priced over $40,000 eligible for a State incentive?

 Vehicle model eligibility for the State incentive program is determined by the base manufacturer's suggested retail price (MSRP).
 If a vehicle is listed as an eligible model (see above) then any version of that model is eligible for the State incentive program, even if the selling price is above $40,000.

 3. Will you be updating the list of eligible vehicles for the State incentive program when new models are available in Vermont?

 Yes, the listing of eligible models will be updated if new EV models with a base price under $40,000 Manufacturer’s Suggested Retail Price (MSRP) become available while funds remain.

 4. What happened to Tesla Model 3 eligibility?

 Tesla increased the advertised base price of the Model 3 above the $40,000 eligibility cap on October 6, 2021.
-According to the State of Vermont incentive program guidelines, Model 3 orders made after that date are not eligible for a State of Vermont incentive for a new EV purchase or lease.
+According to the State of Vermont incentive program guidelines, Model 3 orders made on or after that date are not eligible for a State of Vermont incentive for a new EV purchase or lease.

 5. How can I determine my adjusted gross income (AGI) for eligibility?

 EV consumers can determine their AGI by checking their most recent state or federal income tax return.
 The State of Vermont income tax form, IN-111, lists AGI on line 1 – labeled “Federal Adjusted Gross Income”.
 The federal income tax form, IRS 1040, lists AGI on line 8b of the 2019 form or line 11 of the 2020 form.
 For applicants who have not filed a recent tax return, documentation may be required to calculate income if they are subject to an incentive audit.
 Examples of additional documentation that may be required includes W2s, bank statements, or other income verification documentation requested by the State of Vermont.